kenza12/formation/projet4/chess_management/README.md

 ## Description

-Chess Tournament Manager is a Python application designed to help manage chess tournaments using the Swiss system.
-It provides a graphical user interface to input player details, pair players, and keep track of scores and rankings.
+The **Chess Tournament Manager** is a Python application that facilitates the organization of chess tournaments through the Swiss system.
+It offers a user-friendly graphical interface for entering player and tournament information, recording player scores for each round, saving and loading the tournament state for future continuation, and viewing tournament reports.

 ## Installation